Table of content

 Involve all team members from the start

 It would be best if you involved all team members at any stage of product development.
-For example, this is a common misstep when engineers are not involved in the Discovery Stage.
+For example, this is a common misstep when engineers are not involved in the Software Product Discovery.
 We recommend inviting all team members, including developers, to user interviews, testing and ideation, allowing everyone to input in the project.